-117.50.
+117.49.
 (GP: Agency Administrative Support Collaboration) It is the intent of the General Assembly that state agencies continue to actively pursue cost savings measures through collaborative efforts and where feasible may combine administrative support functions with other agencies in order to maximize efficiency and effectiveness.

-117.51.
-(GP: Assessment Audit / Crime Victim Funds) If the State Auditor finds that any county treasurer, municipal treasurer, county clerk of court, magistrate, or municipal court has not properly allocated revenue generated from court fines, fines, and assessments to the crime victim funds or has not properly expended crime victim funds, pursuant to Sections 14-1-206(B) and (D), 9 14-1-207(B) and (D), 14-1-208(B) and (D), and 14-1-211(B) of the 1976 Code, the State Auditor shall notify the State Office of 10 Victim Assistance Department of Crime Victim Compensation.
-The State Office of Victim Assistance Department of Crime Victim 11 Compensation is authorized to conduct an audit which shall include both a programmatic review and financial audit of any entity or 12 nonprofit organization receiving victim assistance funding based on the referrals from the State Auditor or complaints of a specific 13 nature received by the State Office of Victim Assistance Department of Crime Victim Compensation to ensure that crime victim 14 funds are expended in accordance with the law.
-Guidelines for the expenditure of these funds shall be developed by the Victim 15 Services Coordinating Council.
-The Victim Services Coordinating Council shall develop these guidelines to ensure any expenditure 16 which meets the parameters of Article 15, Chapter 3, Title 16 is an allowable expenditure.
-Any local entity or nonprofit organization 17 that receives funding from revenue generated from crime victim funds is required to submit their budget for the expenditure of these 18 funds to the State Office of Victim Assistance Department of Crime Victim Compensation within thirty days of the budget's approval 19 by the governing body of the entity or nonprofit organization.
-Failure to comply with this provision shall cause the State Office of 20 Victim Assistance Department of Crime Victim Compensation to initiate a programmatic review and a financial audit of the entity's 21 or nonprofit organization's expenditures of victim assistance funds.
-Additionally, the Office of Victim Assistance Department of 22 23 Crime Victim Compensation will place the name of the noncompliant entity or nonprofit organization on their website where it shall 24 remain until such time as they are in compliance with the terms of this proviso.
-Any entity or nonprofit organization receiving victim 25 assistance funding must cooperate and provide expenditure/program data requested by the State Office of Victim Assistance Department of Crime Victim Compensation.
-If the State Office of Victim Assistance Department of Crime Victim Compensation 26 finds an error, the entity or nonprofit organization has ninety days to rectify the error.
-An error constitutes an entity or nonprofit 27 organization spending victim assistance funding on unauthorized items as determined by the State Office of Victim Assistance 28 29 Department of Crime Victim Compensation.
-If the entity or nonprofit organization fails to cooperate with the programmatic review and financial audit or to rectify the error within ninety days, the State Office of Victim Assistance Department of Crime Victim 30 31 Compensation shall assess and collect a penalty in the amount of the unauthorized expenditure plus \$1,500 against the entity or nonprofit organization for improper expenditures.
-This penalty plus \$1,500 must be paid within thirty days of the notification 32 by the State Office of Victim Assistance Department of Crime Victim Compensation to the entity or nonprofit organization that 33 34 they are in noncompliance with the provisions of this proviso.
-All penalties received by the State Office of Victim Assistance Department of Crime Victim Compensation shall be credited to the General Fund of the State.
-If the penalty is not received by the 35
+117.50.
+(GP: Assessment Audit / Crime Victim Funds) If the State Auditor finds that any county treasurer, municipal treasurer, county clerk of court, magistrate, or municipal court has not properly allocated revenue generated from court fines, fines, and assessments to the crime victim funds or has not properly expended crime victim funds, pursuant to Sections 14-1-206(B) and (D), 14-1-207(B) and (D), 14-1-208(B) and (D), and 14-1-211(B) of the 1976 Code, the State Auditor shall notify the State Department of Crime Victim Compensation.
+The State Department of Crime Victim Compensation is authorized to conduct an audit which shall include both a programmatic review and financial audit of any entity or nonprofit organization receiving victim assistance funding based on the referrals from the State Auditor or complaints of a specific nature received by the State Department of Crime Victim Compensation to ensure that crime victim funds are expended in accordance with the law.
+Guidelines for the expenditure of these funds shall be developed by the Victim Services Coordinating Council.
+The Victim Services Coordinating Council shall develop these guidelines to ensure any expenditure which meets the parameters of Article 15, Chapter 3, Title 16 is an allowable expenditure.
+Any local entity or nonprofit organization that receives funding from revenue generated from crime victim funds is required to submit their budget for the expenditure of these funds to the State Department of Crime Victim Compensation within thirty days of the budget's approval by the governing body of the entity or nonprofit organization.
+Failure to comply with this provision shall cause the State Department of Crime Victim Compensation to initiate a programmatic review and a financial audit of the entity's or nonprofit organization's expenditures of victim assistance funds.
+Additionally, the Department of Crime Victim Compensation will place the name of the noncompliant entity or nonprofit organization on their website where it shall remain until such time as they are in compliance with the terms of this proviso.
+Any entity or nonprofit organization receiving victim assistance funding must cooperate and provide expenditure/program data requested by the State Department of Crime Victim Compensation.
+If the State Department